Thank you for your support in 2022!

-The donations raised from this year’s event will be spit between two very special recipients!
+The donations raised from last year’s event was spit between two very special recipients!

 Matt Silvestrini – Middletown ERT.
 Matt is losing the battle with brain cancer and has transitioned to home hospice care.
 Before he went to Middletown in 2012 he worked at New Haven PD and was on their SWAT team as well.
 He is also an Army Veteran and did two tours in Iraq.
 He is married with two young children and his daughter has type one diabetes.

 “Baby James” – James was born with End Stage Renal Disease (ESRD) / End stage kidney failure, in layman’s terms.
 This stems from a condition called LUTO – Lower Urinary Tract Obstruction, in utero.
 He also suffers from CKD/Chronic Kidney Disease.
 Baby James will be turning 2 next month.

 James has endured multiple surgeries in his young life, including: surgery to unblock his urinary tract, a vesicostomy, Cystoscopy, surgery to place a feeding tube in his belly, and 4 separate surgeries just to place his dialysis catheter.
 The first 3 catheter surgeries were unsuccessful, thankfully, the fourth was successful and allowed him to begin dialysis in May 2021.